-- Behavioral health facilities and agencies are to submit a roster to the Provider Engagement Department identifying professionals who have terminated employment - Group practitioners must submit a provider change form to the Provider Engagement department with the name of the professional leaving the group or practice - Solo practitioners are to submit a provider change form to the Provider Engagement department requesting termination of their relationship with Sunshine Health
+- Behavioral health facilities and agencies are to submit a roster to the Provider Engagement Department identifying professionals who have terminated employment. - Group practitioners are to submit a provider change form to the Provider Engagement department with the name of the professional leaving the group or practice. - Solo practitioners are to submit a provider change form to the Provider Engagement department requesting termination of their relationship with Sunshine Health.